jw/stilus/docs/diff/tests.rst

-Stilus tests
+Stylus tests
 ============

-Below you'll find the tests as run in Stylus, and the status in Stilus.
+Below you'll find the tests as run in Stylus, and their status in Stilus.
 Also the location of the tests are specified.

 Coverage: 50% (367/184)